tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release.
-Whether this Step should allocate a DeprecatedTTY for itself, also requires &lsquo;stdin&rsquo; to be true.
+<p>Whether this Step should allocate a DeprecatedTTY for itself, also requires &lsquo;stdin&rsquo; to be true.
 Default is false.</p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 </tbody>